vmelissaropoulos/PT_Test/Exercise_2/Readme.md

 ## Instructions
-You may use any scripting language (batch, bash, etc) or python.
+You may use any scripting language (batch, bash, powershell, etc) or python.

 ## Deliverable
 The solution script and the csv file.